 The Board as a whole is responsible for the appointment of new director and nomination for re-election by shareholders at the annual general meeting of the Company.
 Under the Company's bye-laws, the Board may from time to time appoint a director either to fill a vacancy or as an addition to the Board.
 Any new director appointed to fill a casual vacancy shall hold office until the first general meeting after his appointment and shall then be eligible for re-election at the next following annual general meeting.
-Any new director appointed by the Board as an addition to the existing Board shall hold office until the next annual general meeting of the Company and shall then be eligible for re-election.
+Any new director appointed by the Board as an addition to the existing Board shall hold office until the next following annual general meeting of the Company and shall then be eligible for re-election.
 Every director, including those appointed for a specific term, shall be subject to retirement by rotation at least once every three years.

-Pursuant to Article 87(1) of the Bye-laws, Mr. Zhou Ya Fei and Mr. Zou Xiao Chun will retire at the annual general meeting and, being eligible, will offer themselves for re-election.
+Pursuant to Article 86(2) and 87(1) of the Bye-laws, Mr. Colin Xu, Mr. Ng Wai Hung and Mr. Wang Ju will retire at the annual general meeting and, being eligible, will offer themselves for re-election.

 Pursuant to Rule 17.104 of the GEM Listing Rules, the Stock Exchange will not consider diversity to be achieved for a single gender board.
-The Company did not have a director of a different gender, and hence the Company failed to meet the requirement set out in Rule 17.104 of the GEM Listing Rules.
+Following the resignation of Ms. Zhai Shan Shan, the Company did not have a director of a different gender, and hence the Company failed to meet the requirement set out in Rule 17.104 of the GEM Listing Rules.
 The Board will make its best endeavors to identify suitable candidate(s) for appointment(s) as director(s) of the Company so that the necessary appointment(s) will be accomplished on or before 31 December 2024 in order to ensure the Company is in compliance with the requirement under Rule 17.104 of the GEM Listing Rules.